Heather Pressdee

-Heather Irene Pressdee (born August 28, 1982) is an American nurse and convicted serial killer.
-She is serving life imprisonment, having been convicted of murdering three patients by lethal injection, and is connected to the deaths of 17 in total, which took place in Western Pennsylvania.
+Heather Irene Pressdee (born August 28, 1982) is a former American Registered Nurse (RN), former Licensed Veterinary Technician (LVT/CVT), and convicted serial killer.
+She is currently serving consecutive sentences of life imprisonment after being convicted of murdering three patients by lethal injection.
+Investigators have linked her to a total of 17 deaths in Western Pennsylvania.

 Early life

-The daughter of Michael and Bonita Pressdee, Pressdee was born on August 28, 1982.
-She is the oldest of two children.
-From 2003 to 2004, she attended the Community College of Allegheny County, although she did not graduate.
-She went on to become a registered veterinary technician before returning to get her nursing degree.
+The daughter of Michael and Bonita Pressdee, she was born on August 28, 1982, and is the oldest of two children.
+From 2003 to 2004, she attended the Community College of Allegheny County but did not graduate.
+She later became a registered veterinary technician before returning to obtain a nursing degree.

 Crimes

-Pressdee had intentionally administered lethal doses of insulin to nursing patients throughout five nursing homes in Pennsylvania.
-The first two victims she was charged with murdering were 55-year-old James Bartoe and 83-year-old Joseph Campbell, both of whom had died on December 4 and 25, 2022, respectively.
-Her third victim was 43-year-old Nicholas Cymbol, who died on May 1, 2023.
+Pressdee intentionally administered lethal doses of insulin to patients across five nursing homes in Pennsylvania.
+The first two victims she was charged with murdering were James Bartoe, 55, and Joseph Campbell, 83.
+They died on December 4 and 25, 2022, respectively.
+Her third victim was Nicholas Cymbol, 43, who died on May 1, 2023.

-Pressdee claimed she believed she was ending the suffering of a lot of people by doing what she did.
+Pressdee told her attorney that she believed she was ending the suffering of her victims.

 Arrest and trial

-Pressdee was arrested in May 2023.
-She had been charged in relation to three murders and 19 attempts to commit murder.
-In total, she is connected to the deaths of 17 patients.
-In order to avoid the death penalty, Pressdee pleaded guilty on all counts.
-The murders in which she ultimately pleaded guilty to were of James Bartoe, 55, Gerald Shrum, 90 and Nicholas Cymbol, 43.
-On May 2, 2024, she was sentenced to three consecutive terms of life imprisonment, as well as 380 to 760 additional years.
-She is currently incarcerated at SCI Muncy.
+Pressdee was arrested on May 25, 2023.
+She was charged with three counts of murder and 19 counts of attempted murder.
+Authorities also linked her to the deaths of 17 patients.
+To avoid the death penalty, Pressdee pleaded guilty to all charges.
+She ultimately pleaded guilty to the murders of James Bartoe, 55; Gerald Shrum, 90; and Nicholas Cymbol, 43.
+On May 2, 2024, she was sentenced to three consecutive life terms, along with 380 to 760 additional years.
+She is incarcerated at the State Correctional Institution in Muncy, Pennsylvania.